 Adrenal crisis occurs when:

 Risk factors for adrenal crisis include:

-Symptoms of adrenal crisis can include any of the following:
+Symptoms and signs of adrenal crisis can include any of the following:

 Tests that may be ordered to help diagnose acute adrenal crisis include: